Is Hard Flaccid Permanent? What Recovery Really Looks Like

 Hard Flaccid Syndrome Recovery Stories

-A man came into the office one time with a rigid penis even without an erection.
+A man came into the office one time with a rigid penis, even without an erection.
 He wants to know what causes this and how to get rid of it.
 To formally address him, let’s call him John (not his real name to protect his identity).
 He was experiencing Hard Flaccid Syndrome, a rare condition that affects the muscles in the penis or scrotum, appearing flaccid (floppy or limp) despite being abnormally firm to the touch.
-He was searching for Hard Flaccid Syndrome Recovery Stories, but he didn’t find much.
+In this condition, the flaccid penis feels unusually firm, resulting in what is described as a hard flaccid penis or a semi-rigid penis, which is distinct from the normal soft and compressible flaccid state.
+The hard flaccid penis is not fully erect, but it is not in a typical flaccid state either, making it difficult to diagnose and understand.

 Here’s what happened